Platonic Transformers: A Solid Choice For Equivariance: Details of experiments on OMol25

-To ensure stable training on this large-scale task, we normalize the target energies.
-We apply a linear referencing scheme to the raw DFT energies.
-This method normalizes the total energy by subtracting the pre-computed DFT energies of the constituent isolated atoms:
+To ensure stable training on this large-scale task, we normalize the target energies using a linear referencing scheme.
+We subtract precomputed elemental reference energies from the raw DFT total energy:

-where $E_{\text{ref}}$ is the target value for the model, $E_{\text{DFT}}$ is the system's total energy, $N$ is the number of atoms, and $E_{i}^{\text{atom}}$ is the pre-computed DFT energy of an isolated atom of the same species as atom $i$.
+where $E_{\text{ref}}$ is the referenced target energy, $E_{\text{DFT}}$ is the system's total DFT energy, $N$ is the number of atoms, $Z_i$ is the atomic number of atom $i$, and $E_{Z_i}^{\text{atom}}$ is the precomputed reference energy for that element.
+Energies and forces are then scaled by the training-set RMSD.
 This procedure is consistent with the methodology used for the OC22 dataset \citep{tran2023open} and helps maintain comparability with other large-scale models.

-Given the significant computational requirements for training on OMol25, we established a fixed compute budget to ensure a fair comparison between models.
-Each model was trained for a maximum duration of 5 days on a node equipped with $4$x NVIDIA 6000Ada GPUs.
-The detailed hyperparameters for our model configuration on this dataset are summarized in Table~\ref{tab:hyperparam}.
+For the OMol25 experiments, we use learned keys together with QK normalization, RoPE on values, charge/spin conditioning, and FlashAttention.
+The detailed hyperparameters for this configuration are summarized in Table~\ref{tab:hyperparam}.